AvLab-CV/PASL/README.md

 python test_sample_vox2.py
 ```

-## Use POE and ArcFace to test CSIM.
+## Use POE and ArcFace to Test CSIM.
 After generating the test samples, you can use `mean_poe_csim.py` and `mean_arcface_csim.py` to test CSIM.
 Please download the POE pretrained model and the ArcFace pretrained model from the following links, and extract them directly to start testing.

 |Backbone|